Xenoveritas/language-avisynth/README.md

 # language-avisynth package

 [AviSynth](http://avisynth.nl) language support for Atom.
 Adds syntax highlighting for AviSynth scripts.

-This is currently based on AviSynth 2.6.
+This currently covers the AviSynth language as of AviSynth 2.6.